lazorfuzz/liowebrtc/README.md

 `'unmute', data` - emitted when a peer mutes their video or audioOn
 - `data` an object that contains an `id` property for the id of the peer that sent the event, and a `name` property that indicates which stream was muted, `video` or `audio`

-`'videoAdded', stream, peer` - emitted when a peer's MediaStream becomes available
+`'peerStreamAdded', stream, peer` - emitted when a peer's MediaStream becomes available
 - `stream` - the MediaStream associated with the peer
 - `peer` - the peer associated with the stream that was added

-`'videoRemoved', peer` - emitted when a peer stream is removed
+`'peerStreamRemoved', peer` - emitted when a peer stream is removed
 - `peer` - the peer associated with the stream that was removed

 ### Methods